JordanKarp/Anagramer-JS/README.md

 # Anagramer

-## Given a set of letters, find every English word using any portions of those letters.
+## Given a set of letters, find every English word using any portions of those letters

 ## How to Play

 1. Login / Register
 2. Choose settings for the next game round: